matomo-org/matomo-sdk-ios/README.md

 - `PTEventQueuedSuccessNotification` - The event was successfully queued
 - `PTEventQueuedFailedNotification` - The event failed to be queued
 - `PTDispatchSuccessNotification` - All queued events was dispatched to the piwik server
-- `PTDispatchFailedNotification` - Dispatched failed
+- `PTDispatchFailedNotification` - Dispatch failed

 ###Dispatch strategies